 Art, History and Landscapes on the Camino de Santiago

 Since the Middle Ages, the Camino de Santiago has taken an endless flow of travelers from all over the world to the city of Santiago de Compostela, Spain.
-This two-week program takes students along the most popular pilgrimage route, the Camino Francés, to experience a cultural journey through art, architecture, history and diverse landscapes.
+This two-week program takes students along the most popular pilgrimage route, the French Way, to experience a cultural journey through art, architecture, history and diverse landscapes.

 This study abroad program examines the continued significance of the pilgrimage since the 9th century, as well as its fundamental role in the cultural exchange between the Iberian Peninsula and the rest of Europe.
 Students will experience first-hand the cultural highlights, local festivities and traditional gastronomy of the Camino.

-All participants will enroll in HUM 300 Studies In: A Pilgrim's Experience - Art, History and Landscapes on the Camino de Santiago (3 credits).
+All participants will enroll in HUM 300 Studies In: A Pilgrim's Experience - Art, History and Landscapes on the Camino de Santiago or SPAN 440 Hispanic Studies: A Pilgrim's Experience - Art, History and Landscapes on the Camino de Santiago (3 credits).

 In this 3 credit-hour course, students will reflect on the culture and history of the Camino through the act of walking, journaling and participating in various cultural activities during the program.
 Students will complete a final project after returning from their trip.
 They are also expected to attend 2-3 introductory sessions and complete 2-3 short assignments before departure.